 Plagiarism is the practice of taking someone else's work or ideas and passing them off as one's own.

 Students are asked not to trace.
 Tracing is a shortcut and teaches you nothing.
-If students are caught tracing they will receive a score of ZERO and will be asked to redo the assignment with the highest possible score of a B. Repeated offence will result in a score of ZERO that cannot be made up.
+If students are caught tracing they will receive a score of ZERO and will be asked to redo the assignment with the highest possible score of a B. Repeated offense will result in a score of ZERO that cannot be made up.